This article has links to products and services we love, which we may make commission from.

 And don’t worry if you’re a beginner- most of these rinks offer skate rentals and lessons for all levels.

-To help you plan, this guide features ideas and destinations for ice skating in NYC which includes indoor and outdoor rinks- with some of them even open before winter.
+To help you plan, this guide features ideas and destinations for ice skating in NYC, which includes indoor and outdoor rinks- some of them even open before winter.

 So strap on a pair of skates and glide around some of the nicest rinks in the city.

 Find more winter-worthy activities in NYC featured in our guide to New York in December.

 And check out these fun winter day trips to get out of the city for a bit!